seru71/zao-bia-pipeline/README.md

 ## Pipeline

-The pipeline consists of bcl2fastq, Trimmomatic, FastQC, and SPAdes
+The pipeline consists of bcl2fastq, bbmap, Trimmomatic, FastQC, SPAdes, and QUAST